benders5e/benders5e/bender.md

 This section describes items that have special rules or require further explanation.

 **_Boomerang._**
 You can make both melee and ranged attacks with a boomerang.
-When thrown for a ranged attack, the boomerang returns to your hand unscathed at the beginning of your next turn.
+When thrown for a ranged attack, on a miss, the boomerang returns to your hand unscathed at the beginning of your next turn.

 **_Fans._**
 Taking your fans out or putting them away takes a bonus action.
 Opening or closing them does as well.
 You can still earthbend while holding the fans; they augment your bending, increasing your range by 10 feet.